NitinMawatwal/ChatSphere/README.md

-# ChatSphere
+# Talk-A-Tive

-ChatSphere is a Full Stack Chatting App.
+Talk-A-Tive is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack